Close Menu

 For millions of years, Thylacoleo carnifex ruled the forests of Australia, but this predatory species disappeared around 35,000 to 45,000 years ago.
 Humans first appeared in Australia around 60,000 years ago, leading scientists to wonder if humans were somehow responsible.

-Paleontologists from UNSW Sydney, University of Queensland and Vanderbilt University (Tennessee) addressed the question by studying the chemical signature preserved within fossil teeth.
-And in addition to the chemical and dental analyses, the researchers reviewed the animal’s physical characteristics.
+Paleontologists from UNSW Sydney, University of Queensland, and Vanderbilt University (Tennessee) addressed the question by studying the chemical signature preserved within fossil teeth.
+In addition to the chemical and dental analyses, the researchers reviewed the animal’s physical characteristics.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email Copy Link